 White Pencils: These can be used over dry watercolor to add or strengthen highlights or before applying watercolor to act as a resist that prevents watercolor for adhering to the paper.
 Prismacolor pencils work well.

-A water soluble fiber tipped pen lays down dark lines that can be blended into shadows with a damp brush.
-Try a Pilot razor point II pen (creates a cool gray wash when you add water with a brush) or a fine Espresso pen (creates a warm brown wash- but be careful, the ink form this pen can bleed through some sketchbook paper).
+A water-soluble fiber tipped pen lays down dark lines that can be blended into shadows with a damp brush.
+Try a Pilot razor point II pen (creates a cool gray wash when you add water with a brush) or a fine Espresso pen (creates a warm brown wash- but be careful, the ink from this pen can bleed through some sketchbook paper).

 Use a white jell pen to add white lines on top of dry watercolor.
 Useful for plant veins, primary edges, or eye highlights.
 Once it is try, it can be tinted with a quick watercolor wash or lifted back out with a damp brush.

-You can lighten your pencil by tapping it with a soft kneeded eraser.
-Stretch and pull the kneeded eraser like taffy before using it to warm it up.
+You can lighten your pencil by tapping it with a soft kneaded eraser.
+Stretch and pull the kneaded eraser like taffy before using it to warm it up.
 When it is soft, press it firmly over the pencil lines and it will lift the graphite without smearing like silly putty on newsprint.
 Use a soft white vinyl eraser to remove mistakes.
 This eraser does a good job of lifting graphite without tearing up the paper.
+The Tombow Mono Zero rectangle eraser is a super thin, pencil style eraser that you can use to “draw” slender erased lines into a graphite drawing.

 A rolled paper blending tool (tortillon or stump) will smear graphite lines and blend shadows.
 Once the tip has picked up graphite, you can use it like a gray paintbrush, adding tone to background space. creating subtle shadows or mid vale patterns.